‘Greetings from Dunedin’ courtesy of Dunedin Artist Steve Spathelf

 Dunedin is ideally situated because it is within driving distance of at least eight other spring training parks.
 Not all of them are worth driving to, however, and some are too far away.
 These are the ones I feel are worth going to and are within reasonable driving distance.
 Ranked from best to worst:

-- Bright House Field – home to the Philadelphia Phillies, this ballpark is gorgeous.
+- Spectrum Field – home to the Philadelphia Phillies, this ballpark is gorgeous.
 It’s also closest of all the ballparks to Dunedin since it is located in Clearwater.
 How convenient!
 If you plan it right, you can go to a Jays game in Dunedin in the afternoon and follow it up with a Phillies game at night in Clearwater.

 - McKechnie Field – home to the Pittsburgh Pirates, McKechnie Field is in Bradenton, Florida, about an hour drive south of Dunedin.
 I first visited last year and was quite impressed.
 As a bonus, the drive south is beautiful, especially over the Sunshine Skyway Bridge.
 Do try McKechnie Field’s Orange Swirl Ice Cream.
 You’ll be happy that you did.